zalando-stups/documentation/user-guide/ssh-access.rst

     All user actions are logged for auditing reasons, therefore all **SSH sessions must be kept free of any sensitive and/or personal information**.

+Check the asciicast how using :ref:`piu` looks like:

+.. raw:: html

+    <script type="text/javascript" src="https://asciinema.org/a/25671.js" id="asciicast-25671" async></script>

 SSH Access Revocation
 =====================